jgilbert01/aws-lambda-stream/README.md

 ```
   METRICS: emf,xray,metrics:size
 ```
-This will add detailed metrics regarding the publishing of events"
+This will add detailed metrics regarding the publishing of events:
-* `stream.pipeline.batchSize.count` is the number of events sent to the bus per request
+* `stream.pipeline.batchSize.count` is the number of events sent to the bus per batch request
 * `stream.pipeline.eventSize.bytes` is the size of the events sent to the bus

 ### Namespace
-Use `process.env.METRICS` to set the namespace for CloudWatch metrics
+Use `process.env.NAMESPACE` to set the namespace for CloudWatch metrics

 ### Tags/Dimensions
 All metrics include the following tags: